MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp-create-provision-deploy.md

     sudo chmod +x installmcc.sh
     ```

 1. Run the deployment script that is shown for your cache node in Azure portal by copying and pasting the script in your terminal.
 The script may take a few minutes to run.
 If there were no errors, you have set up your cache node successfully.
-To verify the server is set up correctly, follow the steps verification steps [here](windows\deployment\do\mcc-isp-verify-cache-node.md).
+To verify the server is set up correctly, follow the [verification steps](mcc-isp-verify-cache-node.md).

 ## General configuration fields